mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- After heavy showers, the gutter along the south side of Langdon road is flooded with water to the extent that is is encroaching over pavement where there is a dropped kerb outside no 15, 3rd September :- [8115282](https://www.fixmystreet.com/report/8115282)
+- Very dangerous situation!
+We live on Church street, on the one way road around St Mary’s church, in Charlton Kings village.
+I have seen all day, the chaos that is prevailing in this area, including lorry’s mounting pavements, lorry’s going the wrong way because they are unable to get around the church, due to heavy vehicles and huge traffic using the village local traffic route, instead of the Cirencester Road diversion due to the A40 Charlton kings road works.
+Three schools are on this route, someone is going to get killed.
+Please sort better diversion signage, and this needs to be policed., 3rd September :- [8115235](https://www.fixmystreet.com/report/8115235)
+- Entire road is flooding when the rain is heavy.
+The drain cant cope and properties, including ours are having there drive ways flooded., 3rd September :- [8115201](https://www.fixmystreet.com/report/8115201)
+- Main Drains blocked in open parking space Court Road, number 7, 3rd September :- [8115163](https://www.fixmystreet.com/report/8115163)
 - Drain blockage, 3rd September :- [8114987](https://www.fixmystreet.com/report/8114987)
 - Innsworth lane and rookery road junction zebra crossing missing, 3rd September :- [8114834](https://www.fixmystreet.com/report/8114834)
 - A40 roadworks/diversion, 3rd September :- [8114709](https://www.fixmystreet.com/report/8114709)